hoc081098/hoc081098/README.md

-## A mobile developer (Android, iOS, Flutter), currently working as a Flutter developer
+## A self-taught mobile developer (Android, iOS, Flutter), currently working as a Flutter developer

 ### Contact me